Further study on Hunt's hypothesis (H) for Levy processes

-Novel necessary and sufficient conditions are presented for the validity of Hunt's hypothesis (H) of L\'evy processes.
-As applications, new examples of L\'evy processes satisfying (H) are obtained.
-Moreover, it is shown that a general class of pure jump subordinators can be decomposed into the summation of two independent subordinators satisfying (H).
+0.5cm {\bf Abstract}\quad Getoor's conjecture that essentially all L\'{e}vy processes satisfy (H) is a long-standing open problem in potential theory.
+In the beginning of the paper, we summarize the main results obtained so far for the problem.
+Then, we present two new necessary and sufficient conditions for the validity of (H).
+Furthermore, we give applications of these new criteria.
+First, we give explicit constructions of L\'evy processes satisfying (H) in a context where previously known results could not be applied.
+Second, we show that a large class of pure jump subordinators can be decomposed into the summation of two independent subordinators such that both of them satisfy (H).